karpathy/karpathy.github.io/_posts/2015-03-30-breaking-convnets.markdown

 These results are interesting and worrying, but they have also led to a good amount of confusion among laymen.
 The most important point of this entire post is the following:

 **These results are not specific to images, ConvNets, and they are also not a "flaw" in Deep Learning**.
 A lot of these results were reported with ConvNets running on images because pictures are fun to look at and ConvNets are state-of-the-art, but in fact the core flaw extends to many other domains (e.g. speech recognition systems), and most importantly, also to simple, shallow, good old-fashioned Linear Classifiers (Softmax classifier, or Linear Support Vector Machines, etc.).
-As we will see, this *linear* nature is problematic, and because Deep Learning models use linear functions to build up the architecture, they inherit their flaw.
+This was pointed out and articulated in [Explaining and Harnessing Adversarial Examples](http://arxiv.org/abs/1412.6572) by Goodfellow et al. We'll carry out a few experiments very similar to the ones presented in this paper, and see that it is in fact this *linear* nature that is problematic.
+And because Deep Learning models use linear functions to build up the architecture, they inherit their flaw.
 However, Deep Learning by itself is not the cause of the issue.
 In fact, Deep Learning offers tangible hope for a solution, since we can use all the wiggle of composed functions to design more resistant architectures or objectives.

 ### How fooling methods work